opennetworkinglab/ngsdn-tutorial/README.md

 Welcome to Next-Gen SDN tutorial!

-This tutorial is targeted to developers who want to learn the basics of the building blocks of the NG-SDN architecture, such as:
+This tutorial is targeted to developers who want to learn about the building blocks of the NG-SDN architecture, such as:

 * Data plane programming and control via P4 and P4Runtime